 This Yoga was handed down through generations of royal sages.
-But in due course, the passing down of the Yoga from generation to generation has been broken and the Yoga is lost, O Parantapa (Arjuna – destroyer of enemies).
+But in due course of time, the passing down of the Yoga from generation to generation has been broken and the Yoga has been lost, O Parantapa (Arjuna – destroyer of enemies).

 स एवायं मया तेऽद्य योगः प्रोक्तः पुरातनः | भक्तोऽसि मे सखा चेति रहस्यं ह्येतदुत्तमम् || ४ ३ ||

 sa evaayam mayaa te ‘dya yogaha proktaha puraathanaha bhakto ‘si me sakhaa chethi rahasyam hyetha-dhuththamam (SBG 4:03)

 I have taught you that ancient Yoga of the relationship with the Supreme today because you are My devotee and friend.
 This is an eternal and supreme secret.

 अर्जुन उवाच | अपरं भवतो जन्म परं जन्म विवस्वतः | कथमेतद्विजानीयां त्वमादौ प्रोक्तवानिति || ४ ४ ||

 The four divisions of the human society are based on the aptitude and work of people, that result from their disposition of nature or ‘Gunas’ and the work ascribed to them, have been created by Me.
 Although I am the creator of the system, I am the non-doer and the immutable.

 Bhagavan has created and sustained everything.
 He is the one who created the four divisions of the social order namely Brahmanas, Kshatriyas, Vaishyas and the Shudras.
 These divisions are based on the Gunas namely Sattvika, Rajasika, the combination of Rajasika and Tamasika and that of Tamasika.

 Bhagavandoes not belong to any of these divisions because he is the Paramaatma.
 The four divisions indicate different levels of the orderly development of the Supreme Consciousness.
 These Gunas are either inherited or developed by people themselves.
 Therefore people tend to work according to the Guna they belong to.
 By developing Supreme Consciousness, a person can change his or her own Guna.

 People who have reached this level of consciousness, whichever division of the society they may belong to, can evolve to a spiritual position much higher than that of people who are Brahmanas by birth but do not necessarily have the SattvikaGuna in them.